If so, you’re certainly not the only ones.

 Prestigious Schools Offer Need-Based Aid, Not Merit

-If your student has high hopes of getting a major merit-based scholarship to a place like Harvard or Yale, it’s important to make sure they understand that those schools don’t offer merit-based aid.
+If your student has high hopes of getting a major merit-based scholarship from a place like Harvard or Yale, it’s important to make sure they understand that those schools don’t offer merit-based aid.

-If you’re likely to receive needs-based aid and your student is academically qualifed to apply to more selective colleges, make sure to check the list of schools that meed 100% of financial need.
+If you’re likely to receive needs-based aid and your student is academically qualified to apply to more selective colleges, make sure to check the list of schools that meet 100% of financial need.

 Less Popular Scholarships for High School Seniors = More Success